harippriyas/multithreading/README.md

     }
 }
 ```
+> Note:
+> - Class loading may happen as soon as another class that references it is loaded or only when it is used (lazy loading).
+Even if loaded, it will be initialized only when it is accessed.
+Hence instantiation of the HOLDER_INSTANCE happens only when getInstance() is invoked.
+> - The common approach is double checked locking. that is not suitable if constructor does longer init.
+Another thread will see that the instance object is not null and will start using it even while init is in progress.

 ## Executor Framework
 The executor framework manages thread pool.
 It provides ways to create thread pools of different types.
 <br>